risingwavelabs/risingwave-operator/.github/pull_request_template.md

 ## Checklist

-- [ ] I have written necessary docs and comments
+- [ ] I have written the necessary docs and comments
 - [ ] I have added necessary unit tests and integration tests

 ## Refer to a related PR or issue link (optional)